DEFINITION OF ELECTRIC FIELD

 ELECTRIC FIELD DUE TO POINT CHARGE

-The electric field is radially outward from the point charge in all directions.
-The circles represent spherical equipotential surfaces.
+The electric field of a point charge can be obtained from Coulomb's law: The electric field is radially outward from the point charge in all directions.
+The circles represent spherical equipotential surfaces. |

 The electric field from any number of point charges can be obtained from a vector sum of the individual fields.
 A positive number is taken to be an outward field; the field of a negative charge is toward it.